hassanr-1/hassanr-1/README.md

 </p>

 <p align="center">
-「 Multi-disciplinary technology professional working across Data Science, AI/ML, Web Engineering, and Team Leadership.
-Focused on scalable, production-ready systems. 」
+Hassan R is a multi-disciplinary technology professional specializing in Data Science, AI/ML/DL, and Full-Stack Engineering.
+He leads projects end-to-end, turning complex requirements into scalable, production-ready systems with a strong focus on quality, performance, and delivery.
 </p>

 ---